Vikramaditya Singh of Mewar: Assassination

 Vikramaditya's temperament had not improved even after the defeat.
 In 1536, he physically abused a respected old chieftain at the Court.
 This led the Mewar nobles to place Vikramaditya under palace arrest, leaving Udai Singh as heir-elect to the throne.
-Vanvir Singh sought out to turn Vikramaditya's soldiers against him and suceeded.
-Vanvir allegedly, the illegitimate son of Udai Singh's uncle, Prithvirajconsidered himself to be the rightful heir to the throne.
-In 1537 (some books meantion in 1536 as well), he conducted a festival called the "Deepdan" and used it to his full advantage.
+Vanvir Singh sought out to turn Vikramaditya's soldiers against him and succeeded.
+Vanvir allegedly, the illegitimate son of Udai Singh's uncle, Prithviraj considered himself to be the rightful heir to the throne.
+In 1537 (some books mention in 1536 as well), he conducted a festival called the "Deepdan" and used it to his full advantage.
 While the whole kingdom was celebrating the festival, he found this the right time and assassinated the imprisoned Vikramaditya, then hurried towards the rawala to get rid of the only remaining barrier to his ambition, the 14-year-old Maharana-elect, Udai Singh, in which he failed due to Panna Dai's alertness, patriotism and loyalty.